Paraphraser/PiBuilder/README.md

 The script:

 * Cleans up any leftovers from `/etc/ssh` replacement.
+* Optionally sets up default language for your locale.
 * Applies the recommended `allowinterfaces eth*,wlan*` patch.
 * Applies [Does your Raspberry Pi's Wireless Interface freeze?](https://gist.github.com/Paraphraser/305f7c70e798a844d25293d496916e77).
 Only probes interfaces that are defined, are active, and obtain their IP addresses via DHCP.
 * Optionally sets up local DNS.